 Monetary damages and preliminary or permanent injunctions are available for patent infringement under Korean law.
 The patentee may also seek to have any remaining infringing goods, half-finished goods or manufacturing equipment of the infringing goods destroyed.

-As of 9 July 2019, enhanced damages are also available for patent infringement.
-The court may award up to three times the amount of compensatory damages if the infringement was found to be willful.
-The following factors may be considered when assessing the amount of damages, including but not limited to:
+Enhanced damages have been available for patent infringement since 9 July 2019, and for trade mark and design infringement since 20 October 2020.
+The court may award up to three times the amount of compensatory damages for willful infringement.
+The following factors, among others, may be considered when assessing the amount of damages:

 The prevailing defendant may claim litigation costs from the losing party, including attorney fees.
 However, the prevailing party may not claim the full amount of attorney fees incurred but only that which is within the scope of attorney fees allowed by the Supreme Court rules.

 The types of remedies do not differ for different technical intellectual property rights.
-Monetary damages and preliminary or permanent injunctions are available for IP right infringements under Korean law.
-As of 9 July 2019, however, enhanced damages are available for patent infringement.
-The court may award up to three times the amount of compensatory damages if the patent infringement was found to be willful.
+Monetary damages and preliminary or permanent injunctions are available for IP right infringements under Korean law, while enhanced damages are now available for patent infringement and design infringement.
+The court may award up to three times the amount of compensatory damages if the infringement is found to be wilful.

 If a patent is found to be valid and infringed at the court of first instance, the court must declare ex officio that the plaintiff may carry out provisional execution of the judgment, unless there are considerable reasons for that not to be allowed, in which case the court may order the plaintiff to provide a security.
 The effectiveness of a provisional execution judgment will not be automatically suspended even if the defendant appeals the first instance judgment.
 The judgment for provisional execution only loses its effectiveness when a judgement on the merits (ie, the validity and the infringement of the patent) of the first instance is repealed upon appeal.
 Therefore, if the provisional execution has already been carried out and then a judgment on the merits of the first instance is repealed at the appellate trial, the plaintiff must return the goods or the money it received through the execution of the provisional execution judgment, and compensate for damages incurred from the execution.